 Understanding the costs of drug-related actions is an important aspect of the drug policy.
 Some of the funds allocated by governments for expenditure to tasks related to drugs are identified as such in the budget (‘labelled’).
 Often, however, most drug-related expenditure is not identified (‘unlabelled’) and must be estimated using modelling approaches.

 In Italy, drug action plans do not have associated budgets.
-However, the methodology for estimating the social costs of drug use had been defined for some years and provided an estimate of drug-related public expenditure between 2009 and 2012.
+However, the methodology for estimating the social costs of drug use has been standardised for some years, and estimates of drug-related public expenditure were made between 2009 and 2012 but have not been updated since then.